 As of December 31, 2022, we had federal net operating loss ("NOL") carryforwards totaling \$137.3 million.
 Of the \$137.3 million, \$109.0 million related to NOLs generated after December 31, 2017 and are carried forward indefinitely but are subject to an 80% of taxable income limitation, and \$28.3 million will begin to expire in 2033.
 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") permits NOL carryovers and carrybacks to offset 100% of taxable income for years beginning before 2021.
-In addition, the CARES Act allows NOLs.
+In addition, the CARES Act allows NOLs incurred in 2018, 2019 and 2020 to be carried back to each of the five preceding taxable years.
+The CARES Act did not have an impact to our NOLs.
 As of December 31, 2022, the Company had state NOL carryforward of \$64.6 million, which will begin to expire in 2035.
 We also have federal and state research and development tax credits of \$3.7 million and \$2.5 million, respectively, as of December 31, 2022.
 The federal research credits will begin to expire in the year 2030, and the state research credits have no expiration date.
 We qualified for Federal Orphan Drug credit in 2020 and started to claim the credit for tax year 2021.
 As of December 31, 2022, we have federal Orphan Drug credits of \$0.9 million, which will begin to expire in 2041.
 Our NOL and credit carryforwards may be subject to annual limitations due to ownership change provisions by the Internal Revenue Code of 1986, as amended, and similar state provisions.
 The annual limitation may result in the expiration of NOLs and tax credits before utilization.